Is Maryland & Delaware Medical Cannabis ConfidentialGreen Relief Health Admin

 Confidentiality and Proof of Prescription

-The Maryland Medical Cannabis Commission database not only contains records of every patient, caregiver, and medical professional that handles medical marijuana, but is required by HIPAA standards to ensure that such information stays secure and confidential.
+The Maryland Medical Cannabis Commission and the Delaware Office of Medical Marijuana databases not only contains records of every patient, caregiver, and medical professional that handles medical marijuana, but are required by HIPAA standards to ensure that such information stays secure and confidential.
 Still, it’s the patient’s and caregiver’s responsibility to keep their medical marijuana prescription cards on hand in the instance of law enforcement involvement.
 It is also wise to keep copies of any medical records and certificates of acceptance regarding the prescription and diagnosis.

 It is also important to note that there is one notable exception on who can access your medical cannabis records in the state of Maryland.
 The Maryland State Police query individuals who seek to purchase a gun about their status as a medical cannabis patient and bar those who disclose that they are medical cannabis patients from making the transaction.
 Individuals who provide false information by failing to disclose that they are a medical cannabis patient when purchasing a firearm are in violation of federal statute, punishable by up to 10 years in prison and a fine of as much as $250,000.

-What Will My Provider Do With My Maryland Medical Cannabis Confidential Records?
+What Will My Provider Do With My Maryland Or Delaware Medical Cannabis Confidential Records?

-OK so the Maryland Medical Cannabis Commission is required to keep your information confidential, but what happens with your provider or doctor’s office?
+OK so the Maryland Medical Cannabis Commission and Delaware Office of Medical Marijuana are required to keep your information confidential, but what happens with your provider or doctor’s office?
 The answer is that any legitimate provider is also keeping your records confidential.

 When you are looking for a facility to help assist you in this process you should always make sure that your medical provider is adhering to all patient confidentially laws.
 Unfortunately, there are some providers in this area that do not take this seriously and that is wrong.